arkency/unattended-upgrades-cookbook/README.md

 Description
 ===========

 Installs and configures `unattended-upgrades` Debian/Ubuntu package.
+This package automatically installs system security upgrades and updates package lists.
+It is recommended to have a MTA configured, as the logs are sent via an email.

 Attributes
 ==========

-The default settings hash looks like this:
+The default attributes hash looks like this:

     node['unattended_upgrades'] = {
       'update_package_lists' => true,